Why It Matters

 By the Numbers

-- 20% — Share of the world’s natural gas that passes through the Strait of Hormuz, which Iran agreed to reopen under the deal
+- 20% of the world’s natural gas passes through the Strait of Hormuz

-- 38 days — Length of combat operations prior to the ceasefire, according to Gen. Caine
+- 38 days of combat operations before the ceasefire

 Zoom Out